cleaver with carrots

 The Vegetable Cleaver

-While a meat Cleaver is thick and powerful, a vegetable Cleaver—also known as a Chinese Cleaver—is precisely the opposite.
-The blade is thinner and comparably more delicate, with a bevel (or blade angle) of 25 degrees, compared to the meat Cleaver's 30 degree bevel.
-This angle comes in handy for mincing, slicing, and dicing vegetables, and provides the same precision you’d find with a Chef Knife.
-It’s much lighter than a meat Cleaver and has a sharper blade, which provides the control needed for cutting unwieldy vegetables.
+While a meat cleaver is thick and powerful, a vegetable cleaver—also known as a Chinese cleaver—is precisely the opposite.
+The blade is thinner, sharper, and comparably more delicate, with a bevel (or blade angle) of 25 degrees, compared to the 30 degree bevel typical of a meat cleaver.

 Our Cleaver

-We developed our Cleaver to be the perfect hybrid between a meat and vegetable Cleaver.
+We developed our Olive Wood Cleaver to be the perfect hybrid between a meat and vegetable cleaver.
 Its thick top is powerful enough to slice through thick steaks, yet lightweight and precise enough for a julienne.
-With a bevel of 30 degrees and blade height of slightly above 3”, it’s perfect for almost every task, from vegetable prep to breaking down a whole chicken.
-It’s a multi-tasker like a vegetable cleaver, and a classic showpiece like a meat cleaver, complete with the traditional hole in the upper part of the blade.
-In short, it’s perfect for any knife task in any kitchen.
+With a blade edge angle of 15 degrees and blade height of slightly above 3”, it’s perfect for almost every task, from vegetable prep to breaking down a whole chicken.